retypeapp/action-github-pages/README.md

 - **if branch exists:** make changes directly to the branch
 - **pull request policy:** never create pull requests; will push branch with modifications directly to GitHub

 So in this case, the documentation should be fully updated once a Release is created in GitHub.
-See more about GitHub releases here: https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository
+See [Managing Releases in a Repository at GitHub docs](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).